Back to Chamberlain Guides

 Reconnect to WiFi

 If the WiFi password or network name changed, you need to reconnect the opener.
 Press and hold the WiFi button on the opener or MyQ hub for 10 seconds until the WiFi LED starts blinking rapidly.
 Open the MyQ app and go to Device Settings, then WiFi Setup.
-Follow the on-screen instructions to connect to your current 2.4GHz WiFi network.
+Complete the setup prompts to connect to your current 2.4GHz WiFi network.
 Enter the WiFi password carefully.
 The opener only supports 2.4GHz networks.

 4